okta/okta-developer-docs/packages/@okta/vuepress-site/code/library-versions/index.md

 When a new major version of a library is released, the old major version series is marked as **retiring**.
 Retiring libraries are supported by Okta for six months.
 After this period of time, the version series is officially retired (below).

-For example, if version 2.0.0 of `okta-sdk-foobar` is published in January, the 1.x series of `okta-sdk-foobar` (any version starting 1) is officially supported until July.
+For example, if version 2.0.0 of `okta-sdk-example` is published in January, the 1.x series of `okta-sdk-example` (any version starting 1) is officially supported until July.
 The retirement dates are posted in the library's readme or documentation.

 ### Retired